 Subdivision of larger industrial properties should be allowed to support new start-up businesses.
 Industrial businesses may relocate to Engle Business District, while some commercial are moving in (car dealership).
 Changing nature of this area and potential development to the east (borden extension) must be considered.

-are there.
-Prive area of Kam Lake.
-Kam Lake should be protected commercial and residential ustrial mixed usage in Kam aly one or the other Prive area of Kam Lake.
-Kam Lake should be protected commercial and residential ustrial mixed usage in Kam Kam Lake should be protected commercial and residential ustrial mixed usage in Kam commercial and residential ustrial mixed usage in Kam ustrial mixed usage in Kam 0 0 ily one or the other Interest in surface water lines in Kam Lake area.
-Catchment systems could be used to retain and use local flowing water (ie. Boreal Gardens/Arctic Farmer).
-Greenhouse development in Kam Lake will require pipes services to make viable - trucked services to unreliable and costly.
-Increased residential density may allow for servicing, and support improved transit.
-Kam Lake - Dog kennels and mushing Quality of life an issue within this area.
-Conflicting uses are recognized to be occurring (Kennels, Industry, Residential) - Kennels require access to trails, and proximity to housing for care and feeding. usiness, it exists and is a community. community. community. odate dog kennels", they are community. community. odate dog kennels", they are n identity. community. odate dog kennels", they are n identity. h kennels. community. odate dog kennels", they are n identity. community. odate dog kennels", they are n identity. h kennels. n
+n Lake d be more flexibility in Kam Lake to expand t he types of uses that are there. industrial/commercial lands are very much n eeded in Enterprise Drive area of Kam Lake. to recognize that Kam Lake is a mixed Industrial lands in Kam Lake should be protected trial, commercial and residential area. and not limited by commercial and residential uses.
+Residential and industrial mixed usage in Kam Lake.
+Should be only one or the other n Lake - Servicing Industrial La and est in surface water lines in Kam Lake area. ment systems could be used to retain and us se local flowing water (ie. Boreal Gardens/Arctic er). nhouse development in Kam Lake will require e pipes services to make viable - trucked services to able and costly. ased residential density may allow for servici ng, and support improved transit. n Lake - Dog kennels and mus hing ty of life an issue within this area.
+Conflicting uses are recognized to be occurring (Kennels, try, Residential) - Kennels require access to trails, and proximity to housing for care and feeding. dog kennels to a less residential area Dog Mushing is a business, it exists and is a e).
+Utilize Kam Lake as a take-off point for unique part of the community. nushing, but do not keep them there. is a viable location for dog kennels (ie. NWT "We must accommodate dog kennels", they are ; however Fire Marshall limitations and part of the northern identity. ers cannot continue to be moved. fying locations of future residential may avo id future conflicts with kennels. erns regarding environmental impact, noise, odour of kennels in their current location and water y of Kam Lake and surrounding business. ew kennels should be allowed •